abarbanell/devenv/README.md

-# loopnav.devenv
+# devenv

-set up a dockerized development environment for loop nav.
+set up a dockerized development environment (e.g. for [abarbanell/loopnav](https://github.com/abarbanell/loopnav).
 We will need the following components in separate docker containers:

 - mongo
 - rabbitMQ
-- node.js optional (otherwise use localhost)

 ideas from: